How Long Does Fluoride Stay On Teeth

 Fluoride has been a compound that is essential in maintaining oral health, building strong teeth and preventing cavities for ages.
 This has made it the main component in many teeth cleaning paste and even mouthwash.
 Fluoride helps maintain teeth health by fighting bacteria that can cause cavities or decays in a tooth, and also offering a protective layer around each tooth for protection.

-How long does the fluoride treatment last?
+How long does fluoride treatment last?

 The fluoride treatment comes mostly in the form of varnish that is applied to the teeth and sticks to the teeth for a period of four to six hours before been washed away by brushing.
 However, during this time, the fluoride will have been absorbed into the teeth enamel and offer permanent protection for the meantime.
 The fluoride treatment is replied at least three to four times a year for effective fluoride treatment.

-Fluoride treatment Huston
+Fluoride treatment Houston

 Tooth decay is caused by acid producing bacteria that settle around the teeth and gums to form a sticky film that covers the enamel causing it to decay.
 We can prevent this by brushing and following the right dental procedures will keep your teeth healthy.
-However to reinforce the strength and durability of the teeth fluoride treatment Huston can help you strengthen the teeth faster and better.
+However to reinforce the strength and durability of the teeth fluoride treatment Houston can help you strengthen the teeth faster and better.

 What is fluoride treatment?

 Fluoride treatment is a professional dental treatment where a dentist applies a highly concentrated form of fluoride in the form of foam, gel, vanish or rinse with a swab, brush, tray to strengthen the enamel.